kenhkan/morrison/README.md

 `parameters`, `input-streams`, and `output-streams` must be an ordered array of names because their orders are significant with Unix pipes.

-##### Termination
+#### Process deactivation and termination

+In cFBP, there is a distinction between deactivation and termination.
+A deactivated process has finished running but may be activated (read: run) again on incoming IPs, whereas a terminated process has ended execution for good and will never be started again, until the network is manually initiated again.
+A process is usually terminated when all its output ports have been closed.

+In Morrison, inheriting the limitation of Unix convention of never closing standard streams (i.e. stdin, stdout, and stderr), the termination rule is slightly bent.
+By default, a process is always terminated when the internal logic returns with an exit code.

+To implement a component that deactivates rather than determinates upon exiting, set the property `termination` to `on-error`.
+A process which terminates on error always deactivates, unless the internal logic returns a _non-zero_ exit code.
+Such a process is only terminated either on error or all its upstream processes have terminated.

-If an automatic port is attached, the exit code of the source process is sent as the termination IP when the process terminates.
+If an automatic output port is attached to a process, the exit code of the source process is sent in an IP to the corresponding target process when the source process terminates.

 ### Composite component specification